skygenesisenterprise/companion-gpt/.github/COMMERCIAL.md

-# Commercial Use of Company Website
+# Commercial Use of AI Modal

-Company Website is released under the [GNU Affero General Public License v3.0 (AGPLv3)](https://www.gnu.org/licenses/agpl-3.0.html).
+Company Website is released under the Apache 2.0 licence [licence](LICENSE)

 ## ✅ What You Can Do